DuncanRitchie/blog/README.md

 ## RSS

 I love that Astro has [official support for RSS](https://docs.astro.build/en/guides/rss/).
 You can [subscribe to my blog](https://www.duncanritchie.co.uk/blog/rss.xml) if you like.
+There are also feeds for each tag I use on articles.

 The RSS feed is formatted through an adaption of [Matt Webb’s XSL stylesheet](https://github.com/genmon/aboutfeeds/blob/main/tools/pretty-feed-v3.xsl).